spencermountain/wtf_wikipedia/README.md

 Mathematical expressions are used in many scientific and educational content (not only core mathematical disciplines like Calculus, Algebra, Geometry, Statistics,...).
 Mathematical expressions are used when specific content can be described in precise form of a finite combination of symbols that is well-formed according to rules that depend on the context in which the expression is used.
 A precise description of the methodology may include mathematical expression by which the results are determined.
 Removing the mathematical expressions from the MediaWiki content may result in an incomprehensive text fragement.

 This section describes the basic principles of handling mathematical expressions.
+The export functions are defined as library `math.js` in the subdirectories of `/src/output/`.

+<span style="color: red">Important Remark:</span> Currently the export functions are defined already but the export of the parsed syntax tree of the document will not call these functions,

 ## Inline Math and Display Math in Separate Lines
 In the german Wikiversity article about [mathematical Norms and Topology](https://de.wikiversity.org/wiki/Normen,_Metriken,_Topologie) you will recognize